viedu/ngAnalytics/README.md

 #### Usage
 >
-    <ng-analytics-report queries="queries" auth-container="embed-api-auth-container"></ng-analytics-report>
+    <ng-analytics-report queries="queries" auth-container="embed-api-auth-container" view-selector-container="view-selector-container"></ng-analytics-report>

 #### Attributes
 * __queries__ _(required)_ - array of report-query object (scope variable) (query.
-ids is required for each report-query, e.g.
+ids is required for each report-query if not connected with viewSelector, e.g.

 >
     [{